koding/koding/README.gitlab.markdown

 #### Start GitLab with Koding URL

-To enable the integration you need to start your GitLab application with provided Koding URL; (please stop it first if it's already running)
+To enable the integration you need to start your GitLab application with the provided Koding URL; (please stop it first if it's already running)

 ```bash